peterducai/etcd-tools/best_practices_book.md

 The Operator is a piece of software running in a Pod on the cluster, interacting with the Kubernetes API server.

+Following points should be also for consideration when creating your own operators.

 ### What is Operator doing?

 Main concern should be what is operator doing and what overhead it brings.
 Operators that do lot of API calling, ones that scan the files or create heavy IO/traffic could have big performance impact on the storage, CPU or network.
 Make sure you understand what Operator is doing, how it affects overall performance and how you can tweak it to avoid such issues.
 Some resource hungry operators might require that you add extra CPU and RAM to your master nodes.